pyeventsourcing/eventsourcing/docs/topics/domain.rst

 be used by subclasses:

 * the "private" class method :func:`~eventsourcing.domain.Aggregate._create`
-  which is used to create new aggregate objects;
+  which is used to create aggregate objects;

 * the "private" object method :func:`~eventsourcing.domain.Aggregate._trigger_event`
   which is used to trigger subsequent events; and

 * the "public" object method :func:`~eventsourcing.domain.Aggregate.collect_events`
-  which is used to collect aggregate events that haven't yet been collected.
+  which is used to collect aggregate events.

 These methods are explained below.